ChuckRox90/tempermonkey/README.md

  - open for usertest
  - please comment and repot bugs =)

 Info:
  - the script dose NOT store or forward any userinformation
+ - filter and highlight and examlist is stored in the localStorage to detect changes

 Features: